 In addition to the information provided on the web, and beyond the annual minimum notice requirement, Liberty University will provide appropriate disclosure to enrolled students through the Financial Aid Consumer Information Disclosure Procedure.
 Links within this disclosure will provide exact electronic addresses as prescribed by federal regulation.

 A summary of consequences that an end-user may face in the event of non-compliance may be found in the Acceptable Use Policy.

-Liberty University contact information for the Digital Media Copyright Act: firstname.lastname@example.org.
+Liberty University contact information for the Digital Millennium Copyright Act: firstname.lastname@example.org.